sreeharshau/sreeharshau.github.io/index.md

 ## Side Projects

 In my spare time, I like to develop applications using a variety of lagnuages and tools to keep my skills sharp.
-Some of these projects and their source code are showcased below this section.
+Some of these projects and their source code are showcased in this section.

 ### The Crypto Lottery